 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

-California Connections Academy Central Coast serves students in grades TK-12 through an online program under California's independent study laws, operating as a non-classroom based public charter school.
-The school operates under a charter authorized by Cuyama Joint Unified School District, and enrolls students in three counties: Santa Barbara, Ventura, and San Louis Obispo.
+California Online Public Schools Central Coast serves students in grades TK-12 through an online program under California's independent study laws, operating as a non-classroom based public charter school.
+The school operates under a charter authorized by the Cuyama Joint Unified School District, and enrolls students in three counties: Santa Barbara, Ventura, and San Luis Obispo.
 In the 2019-2020 school year, the school opened its doors for the first time.
 The school is governed by the non-profit charter management organization, California Online Public Schools (CalOPS).
 There are currently six schools in the CalOPS family that run under the same school model.

 Students attend school primarily from home, supervised by a Learning Coach (generally a parent), following a Personalized Learning Plan that integrates technology and standards-aligned curriculum under the supervision of professional, fully qualified, certificated teachers.
-California Connections Academy Central Coast is tailor-made for a diverse array of students who benefit from a quality alternative to the traditional brick and mortar classroom.
+California Online Public Schools Central Coast is tailor-made for a diverse array of students who benefit from a quality alternative to the traditional brick and mortar classroom.
 These include students whose families seek more direct involvement in their education; students who are homebound due to illness or disability; exceptional students who are far ahead of or far behind their peers in school; young people pursuing artistic or athletic careers that require a flexible school schedule; students in group homes or institutions; and students at risk of academic failure who may particularly benefit from intensive, personalized instruction.
 The school is governed and operated by an independent Board of Directors, CalOPS, that is made up of a mix of educators, parents, and community representatives.
-California Connections Academy's goal is to set a new standard for virtual education excellence in California.
-To reach this goal, students at the school are provided with a top-quality and diverse curriculum that combines the best in print and technology and which is designed to meet all state standards.
+California Online Public Schools' goal is to set a new standard for virtual education excellence in California.
+To reach this goal, students at the school are provided with a top-quality and diverse curriculum that combines the best in print and technology and that is designed to meet all state standards.
 Students have opportunities to engage in community based field trips and other in-person learning and social activities to supplement the online program.

-Some considerations that are unique to the California Connections Academy Central Coast program and which have an effect on the performance metrics described in this LCAP include: A public charter school of choice, which parents choose for a wide variety of reasons The school serves all grade levels, TK-12, which is different from most traditional public schools A high mobility rate which results in a large population of new students each year
+Some considerations that are unique to the California Online Public Schools Central Coast program and that have an effect on the performance metrics described in this LCAP include:

+A public charter school of choice, which parents choose for a wide variety of reasons

+The school serves all grade levels, TK-12, which is different from most traditional public schools

+A high mobility rate, which results in a large population of new students each year

-A diverse and spread out population that has difficulty participating in State Testing.
+A diverse and spread-out population that has difficulty participating in State Testing.

-A high percentage of high school students who enroll deficient in the credits needed to graduate on time and therefore, take more than 4 years to graduate
+A high percentage of high school students who enroll are deficient in the credits needed to graduate on time and therefore, take more than 4 years to graduate

-A high enrollment growth rate each year, so that every year the school is bigger and additional staff and other resources are needed A growing unduplicated pupil demographic, specifically English Language Learners at all grade levels.
+A growing unduplicated pupil demographic, specifically English Language Learners at all grade levels.